maha-c/potlukk-adam-ref/README.md

 - Technial Details
   - Use Redux-Thunks for making invite requests then showing the users you have invited
   - Navbar uses react router
+  - clicking logout clears local storage and redirects to signin

 ### Host
 - User Features